 Pros and Cons of the Subscription Model

 Some of the main reasons behind the popularity of the subscription business model are the undeniable benefits it brings for business.
-These are easy to measure (jump here to learn how to do it) and translate into both savings on sales, marketing and logistics as well as higher overall revenue.
+These are easy to measure (jump here to learn how to track and optimize subscription metrics) and translate into both savings on sales, marketing and logistics as well as higher overall revenue.

 The greatest advantages of the subscription business model include: